stephenfujiwara/littlegrad/README.md

 ## the key to it all

-each operation that is implemented in the engine will "store" a function to compute the gradient within the result of each operation, this allows for the local gradients to be chained to build up a produce the global gradient for each variable.
+Each operation that is implemented in the engine will "store" a function to compute the gradient within the result of each operation, this allows for the local gradients to be chained to build up a produce the global gradient for each variable.

+In `engine.py`

 ```python
     def __add__(self, other):